ordina-jworks/ordina-jworks.github.io/_posts/2017-11-15-JavaDay-Ukraine-2017.md

 - Using `kubectl exec` to get inside of the container and live debug the application
 - Using the [Fabric8 Maven plugin](https://github.com/fabric8io/fabric8-maven-plugin){:target="_blank"} to debug the application
 - Even Visual Studio Code now has the possibility to [live debug a running Java application](https://code.visualstudio.com/blogs/2017/09/28/java-debug){:target="_blank"}
-- Using the [Red Hat JBoss Developer Studio](https://github.com/VeerMuchandi/openshift-local/blob/master/DebuggingUsingIDE.md){:target="_blank"} can be used to debug Kubernetes or Openshift applications
+- [Red Hat JBoss Developer Studio](https://github.com/VeerMuchandi/openshift-local/blob/master/DebuggingUsingIDE.md){:target="_blank"} can be used to debug Kubernetes or Openshift applications

 As a bonus for his talk, Burr also explained one of the new service meshes out there called [Istio](https://istio.io/){:target="_blank"}.
 It promises to deliver **an open platform to connect, manage, and secure microservices**.